-A God of total love an forgiveness is a difficult if not impossible concept for us to understand.
+A God of total love and forgiveness is a difficult (if not impossible) concept for us to understand.
 Therefore, the great mystery we call God was fully revealed to us in the form of a man, Jesus of Nazareth.
 Both the words and actions of Jesus, as recorded in the Scriptures, help us to better understand the loving nature of God.
-Even his ultimate act of obedience – giving up his life – is a means of illustrating the extent of God’s desire to reconcile all persons to God’s unending love.
+Even His ultimate act of obedience – giving up his life – is a means of illustrating the extent of God’s desire to reconcile all persons to God’s unending love.
 Finally, God raised Christ from the dead and the ultimate power of God was illustrated for all time.

 The holy spirit

 We celebrate the two sacraments ordained by Jesus Christ, Baptism and Holy Communion, and we attach a significant degree of liturgical and mystical importance to them.
-However, we also believe that a variety of other activities such as confirmation, ordination, marriage, teaching, preaching, social service, and others are of a sacred nature and worthy of a nearly sacramental emphasis.
+However, we also believe that a variety of other activities such as confirmation, ordination, marriage, teaching, preaching, and social service (among others) are of a sacred nature and worthy of a nearly sacramental emphasis.

 Have a question about what we believe at SFUMC?
 Get in touch with a person on our lead team directly by clicking the button below.